 The syllabus will be negotiated according to individual need ie: Negotiated learning will be offered at both the individual and the group level.
 For an individual student a learning contract is used to address the diverse learning needs of different students and is designed to suit a variety of purposes both in theoretical and practice-based learning.
 The student's learning needs are interpreted to meet the approved module outcomes and learning strategies consistent with those needs are agreed.
 The learning contract is essentially, therefore, an agreement negotiated between the student, a lecturer and, on occasion, a practice mentor, to ensure that certain activities will be undertaken in order to achieve a learning goal and that specific evidence, such as a written assignment or portfolio, will be produced to demonstrate that goal has been reached.
-At the group level, a learning package with a module specification and timetable are developed with the students and/or commissioner to meet learning needs.
-At both levels learning strategies agreed will be an appropriate combination of the following: directed and self-directed reading, on-line materials, observations and work-based learning, lectures and group or individual tutorials and discussions.
+Learning strategies agreed will be an appropriate combination of the following: directed and self-directed reading, on-line materials, observations and work-based learning, lectures and group or individual tutorials and discussions.
+All students will receive content regarding academic writing and critiquing research.